ShreyaThapa/v2-ach-api-docs/source/includes/_accounts.md

   .then(res => res.body._embedded['funding-sources'][0].name); // => 'ABC Bank Checking'
 ```

-## List and search transfers for an account
+## List and search transfers for a Master Account

 This section covers how to retrieve an Account's list of transfers.
 Transaction search is supported by passing in optional query string parameters such as: `search` which represents a term to search on, `correlationId`, `startAmount`, `endAmount`, `startDate`, `endDate`, and `status`.

 ### HTTP request

 `GET https://api.dwolla.com/accounts/{id}/transfers`

 ### Request parameters

 | Parameter | Required | Type | Description |
 |-----------|----------|----------------|-------------|
 | id | yes | string | Account unique identifier to get transfers for. |